-Members of the ENDY faculty recognize that service to the University of Arkansas, the community of Fayetteville, state, and nation are required elements of successful tenure at the University of Arkansas.
+Members of the ENDY faculty recognize that service to the University of Arkansas, the community of Fayetteville, state, nation, and discipline are required elements of successful completion of the doctoral degree.
 Further, the faculty recognizes that the service of members of the university within the community provides necessary technical assistance, improves the living environment of the community, and creates a collegial atmosphere between the university and its host city.